-From manufactory to world-renown laboratories: a history of success
+From a workshop to world-renowned laboratories: a story of success

 The key to understanding the strength and potential of the cosmetics industry lies in its history.
-For in the course of one century, the branch has experienced a true boom, while Made in Poland products have deservedly gained recognition both at home and in the most remote parts of the world.
+Over the course of a single century, the industry has blossomed and products made in Poland have deservedly gained recognition both domestically and in the most remote parts of the world.

 Did you know that…

 It all began in 1919 when Poland regained independence.
 After over a hundred and twenty years under foreign rule, the Polish community made an attempt to unify the country’s fragmented infrastructure and to modernise the economy.
 In the wake of the new energy triggered by the rebuilding of the now- independent country, the cosmetics industry was subject to reorganisation.
 Small, local shops had been emerging in Polish since mid-19th century, but cosmetics did not start to be manufactured on an industrial scale until the 1920s.

 It was then that cosmetics companies such as “Schicht-Lever” (the future “Uroda”), “Miraculum”, and “Ewa” were founded.
 In 1929, “Pebeco” launched production under the license of Beiersdorf.
 Several successful industrial cosmetics manufacturers and numerous smaller local businesses were opened in the two decades between the World Wars.